-When was the last time you cleaned your makeup brushes and other makeup tools?
-For most of us, it may have been a couple of months ago…or maybe never!
+When was the last time you cleaned your makeup brushes, sponges, and beauty blenders?
+For too many of us, it may have been a couple of months ago, last year…or maybe never!
 But if you are a professional makeup artist, you probably cleaned them yesterday.
-The pros clean their makeup tools thoroughly every day.
-You wouldn’t tackle your housekeeping with dirty cleaning tools, so why would you use dirty applicators on your face?
+The pros clean their makeup brushes and other beauty tools thoroughly every day.
+You wouldn’t tackle your housekeeping with dirty cleaning tools, so why would you use dirty makeup brushes on your face?

-According to the pros, cleaning our makeup tools regularly prevents bacteria buildup and keeps our applicators working like they should.
-Even cosmetics themselves should be given proper care to minimize the spread of bacteria and to prevent the makeup formulas from breaking down.
+According to the pros, cleaning your makeup brushes, sponges, and other cosmetic applicators regularly prevents the growth of bacteria and keeps your applicators working like they should.
+Taking care of your beauty blenders and makeup brushes helps you take proper care of your cosmetics, too, as it minimizes the spread of bacteria and to prevent the makeup formulas from breaking down.

-Read on to find out why, when and how to clean your makeup tools like the pros.
+Read on to find out why, when, and how to clean makeup brushes, blenders, and sponges like the pros.

 “Brush hairs and sponges are porous, so they hold on to oils, debris and bacteria,” says pro makeup artist Ashleigh B. Ciucci.
 “If your brushes are dirty, your application will be spotty and blending will be difficult.
 For face brushes like foundation, concealer, or powder, you should be cleaning them once a week.
 For eye brushes or brushes that you’re using for different shades, clean in between uses.”